james-stevens/universal-web-forwarding/README.md

 the ability to for users to specify `URI` RR types.
 For this reason this server will fall back to looking for `TXT` records which have almost universal support.

+Performance will be slightly better if you use `URI` records, if you can, becuase it looks for these first.

 ## Setting up UWR on your domain

 If you have an otherwise unused domain, do the following

-- Set your domain to point to one or more UWR nodes (public servers running this software)
+1. Set your domain to point to one or more UWR nodes (public servers running this software)

 	For example, if there is a public UWR node running at `10.11.12.13` (there won't be!), add the following records to your domain

 		@ IN A 10.11.12.13
 		* IN A 10.11.12.13

-- Now all `HTTP` requests for all hostname in your domain will go to the UWR node, so all you need to do now is start adding UWR records wherever you want them.
+2. Now all `HTTP` requests for all hostname in your domain will go to the UWR node, so all you need to do now is start adding UWR records wherever you want them.

 For example, if your twitter account is `https://twitter.com/JohnDeoTheThird`, then add the record